buniatyann/2048-Game/README.md

 ```

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This repository is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).

 # Contributing
 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
 We welcome improvements, bug fixes, and new features.